niclake/niclake.github.io/src/posts/2009/2009-10-23-my-wish-list.md

 title: "My Wish List"
 date: "2009-10-23"
 tags:
-  - "computers"
+  - "Computers"
-  - "guitar"
+  - "Guitar"
-  - "life"
+  - "Personal"
-  - "music"
+  - "Music"
-  - "random"
+  - "Personal"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "technology"
+  - "Technology"
-  - "thoughts"
+  - "Thoughts"
-  - "video-games"
+  - "Video Games"
 ---

 A current wish list, for those that give a hoot about things like this.